 Many professionals can provide you with excellent advice, however a counselor is a licensed mental health professional whose training and licensure prepares them to address your mental health and wellness needs.

 What other resources can I find in Counseling?

-Screenings for depression, stress, anxiety and eating disorders are available, as well as related books, videos, pamphlets and workbooks.
-The counselor also provides a variety of classroom presentations and assists students with special projects to promote a better understanding of mental health.
+Screenings for depression, stress, anxiety and eating disorders are available, as well as related workbooks, apps and website information.
+The counselor also provides a variety of psychoeducational trainings, case management, as well as, advocacy within the college and with outside agencies.